ansible/awx/CONTRIBUTING.md

 Starting up the development environment
 ----------------------------------------------

-There are several ways of starting the development environment depend on your desired workflow.
+There are several ways of starting the development environment depending on your desired workflow.
 The easiest and most common way is with:

     (host)$ make docker-compose